 New Year – New Order.
 That is my motto every January – especially on January 14, which is Organize Your Home Day.
 I live in a small house and space is really at a premium.

-But I also belong to a wholesale club and buy things in bulk, so it really becomes necessary for me to go through every part of my kitchen to actually find out what I have lurking in all the nooks and crannies.
+I also belong to a wholesale club and buy things in bulk.
+This means that it becomes necessary for me to go through every part of my kitchen to actually find out what I have lurking in all the nooks and crannies.

 These 16 Kitchen Organization Tips will make sure that you start the New Year out in an orderly way.